dolthub/dolt/doc/decent/quickstart.md

 1. Vendor the code into your project.
 1. Set `NOMS_VERSION_NEXT=1` in your environment.
 1. Decide which type of storage you'd like to use: memory (convenient for playing around), disk, IPFS, or S3.
-(If you'd to implement a store on top of another type of storage that's possible too; email us or reach out on slack and we can help.)
+(If you want to implement a store on top of another type of storage that's possible too; email us or reach out on slack and we can help.)
 1. Set up and instantiate a database for your storage.
 Generally, you give a [dataset spec](https://github.com/attic-labs/noms/blob/master/doc/spelling.md) like `mem::mydataset` to a [`config.Resolver`](https://github.com/attic-labs/noms/blob/master/go/config/resolver.go) which gives you a handle to the [`Database`](https://github.com/attic-labs/noms/blob/master/go/datas/database.go) and [`Dataset`](https://github.com/attic-labs/noms/blob/master/go/datas/dataset.go).
    * **Memory**: no setup required, just instantiate it:
    ```